Nukesor/gitalizer/README.md

 I rather want people to understand, that somebody else might use it this way and that they might even be already doing it.

 The original idea was to add a web interface on top of everything, but there wasn't enough time in the scope of my thesis for this.
-Thereby don't be surprised to find a basic flask layer on the bottom of everything.
-But I still like the idea of serving result sets via API and dynamically rendering everything in the browser.

 ## Installation: